Asset hyperlinking

 • General commands (invoked from a dataset)

-Add/edit item commands
+Add/edit asset commands

 Row commands